 Still, the system lacks an offline mode, advanced loyalty tools and CRM support, all of which are key tools for a growing business.
 Zettle isn’t the best for a scrappy operation that needs to make the most of what it has, and its clunky multi-store management features will make it less attractive for larger businesses, as well.

 One area in which Zettle does stand out?
 It has a great free plan – although its per-transaction fees mean that it isn’t entirely free to use.
-In our team’s estimation, Zettle’s free plan is second only to Square.
+In our team’s estimation, Zettle’s free plan is very good, but Square’s free plan is the best on the market.
 Both services are a great choice for a tiny business like a farmer’s market stall, although we’d be remiss not to point out that Square POS has better support than Zettle and better features overall.

 Is Zettle Free?